-Filing a Formal Disciplinary Complaint with UCF Title IX Coordinator the Title IX Coordinator directly at the contact information above to file a report or to request appropriate services or resources.
-Even after a report is filed, a Complainant retains the ability to request that OIE not investigate their allegations.
+Filing a Formal Disciplinary Complaint with UCF Title IX Coordinator

+To file an electronic report regarding Prohibited Conduct, please visit UCF's Let's Be Clear website and click "File a Report" on the top right corner of the page.
+This report is sent directly to the Title IX Coordinator, who then coordinates outreach to the Complainant.
+A Complainant also may contact the Title IX Coordinator directly at the contact information above to file a report or to request appropriate services or resources.
+Even after a report is filed, a Complainant retains the ability to request that the OIE not investigate their allegations.
 A Complainant's request for anonymity and/or inaction may hinder or limit a response by the university.